[keith-snook.info]

 If the resistive power is real the inductive or any reactive power ~ half of which is negative ~ can be considered as apparent or imaginary ~ The current through a capacitor is also 90˚ out of phase with the voltage across it and there are also 5 zero crossings and imaginary reactive power when IC×VC is integrated over a whole number of cycles

-Ideal inductors should only have inductance no resistance or capacitance ~ Capacitors can be manufactured more ideal than most inductors with no inductance very low losses and high insulation resistance ~ Practical inductors will have winding resistance and capacitance plus losses due to magnetic field leakage and core hysteresis
+keith snook RIAA amplifier An ideal inductor will only have inductance no resistance or capacitance ~ Capacitors can be manufactured more ideal than inductors with very low losses and high insulation resistance ~ Practical inductors will have winding resistance and capacitance plus losses due to magnetic field leakage and or hysteresis if cores are used

-At any frequency [including zero Hz d.c.] an ideal reactance will not dissipate any power ~ This condition for zero power despite current flowing only occurs when the voltage across and current through a component are 90˚ apart and that component will be an ideal [never a real or practical] inductor or capacitor both of which are not practical
+At any frequency [including zero Hz d.c.] an ideal reactance will not dissipate any power ~ This condition for zero power despite current flowing only occurs when the voltage across and current through a component are 90˚ apart and that component will be an ideal [never a real or practical] inductor or capacitor both of which are never [practical ]

 Any deviation from an ideal reactance can be accounted for by including additional capacitance or inductance or resistance in the component model ~ Dielectric and other losses in a capacitor can be represented by series and or parallel resistors and sometimes by additional C–R paths to model the effect of losses with frequency or time

-The L–R potential divider circuit normalised to 1Ω described above or a dynamo or a magnetic pickup can be expressed on a graph where the relationship between R L and Z is easier to envisage ~ This graph is known as an impedance diagram
+The L↴R potential divider circuit normalised to 1Ω described above or a dynamo or a magnetic pickup can be expressed on a graph where the relationship between R and L and Z is easier to envisage ~ This graph is known as an impedance diagram

 L and R are in series so the x axis indicates the value of R or the voltage across R as well as the current in the circuit ~ The y axis shows that the inductive reactance or the voltage across L is leading the current through L by 90˚ as in the waveform graph above